tomHsieh85/TimedOwnershipNFT/README.md

 Keeper that's registered on Chainlink Keepers to keep the timed owner data and interact with NFT smart contract to trigger transfer action when the timed ownership is due.

 ## YourCollectible.sol
-The NFT contract that support Timed ownership
+The NFT contract that supports Timed ownership

 # How to run
 yarn start and yarn deploy

-Note that the listing data is implemented and store in AWS.
+Note that the listing data is implemented and stores in AWS.